 » Set quality standards

-In order to foster a loyal customer base, you need a combination of great food and top-notch customer service.
+To foster a loyal customer base, you need a combination of great food and top-notch customer service.
 This is the foundation upon which a successful restaurant is built.
-Make sure you clearly define your standards for both, and communicate them to your employees.
+Make sure you clearly define your standards for both and communicate them to your employees.

-Beyond establishing these standards you need the tools to deliver them, which is where POS technology comes in.
-The right solution can provide better order accuracy, improve employee communication, and increase speed of service.
+Beyond establishing these standards, you need the tools to deliver them, where POS technology comes in.
+The right solution can provide better order accuracy, improve employee communication, and increase the speed of service.

 » Watch inventory